Inheritance Tax and Gifts to Grandchildren: A Guide

 Trusts as a Gifting Strategy

-When considering how to pass assets to grandchildren tax-free, one effective strategy is to utilize trusts.
+When considering how to pass assets to grandchildren outside the scope of IHT, one effective strategy is to utilize trusts.
 Trusts offer a flexible and tax-efficient way to gift assets, providing a means to manage and distribute wealth to future generations.

 Types of Trusts for Grandchildren